ctb/2017-moore-ddd-annual-report/projects.md

 nonetheless important to software integrity, adaptibility, and forward development).

-khmer remains central to the lab and, a well as a suite of useful exploratory tools, is now maturing into a robust platform that several projects in the lab are relying on.
+khmer remains central to the lab and, in addition to being a suite of useful exploratory tools, is now maturing into a robust platform that several projects in the lab are relying on.
 Despite this I am still somewhat alarmed (at a strategic level) regarding the level of resources